WeR-stats/workshop-setup_cloud_machine_data_science/README.md

     ~~~
   - **without logging out from the current session**, open another session besides the one already open, and test that the new user is capable to *ssh* into the machine using the new `xxxx` port, but not from the standard `22`.
 If anything does not sounds right, close this session and fix using the original session.

-Lastly, enable the standard firewall *ufw* allowing at once the new above port (THIS IS IMPORTANT!!!)
+Lastly, let's add an antivirus and enable a firewall:
-  - enable the firewall software:
+  - enable the default firewall software:
     ~~~
     sudo ufw enable
     ~~~